intercity/chef-repo/README.md

 end
 ```

-Then change the configuration in `config/deploy/production.rb` to:
+Then change the configuration in `config/deploy/production.rb` to the following sample.
+Change `>> your server address <<` to the domain name or ip address of your server:

 ```ruby
 server '>> your server address <<', user: 'deploy', roles: %w{web app db}